cherrypiejam/downpour-experiment/README.md

 Last but not least, we implemented BitSybil, where a BitTorrent peer launches a Sybil attack by join the system as $N$ sybil identities and split its upload capacity evenly among the Sybils.
-This strategy could be beneficial since the BitSybil peer has a higher chance to receive optimistic unchokes, which is essentially a "free lunch".
+This strategy could be beneficial since the BitSybil peer has a higher chance to receive optimistic unchokes, which are essentially "free lunches".

 ## Implementation